rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/about-the-workshop/content.md

     * To access the OCI server through tools like putty and sqldeveloper.

-## Multitenant Data Consolidation for mordern architecture.
+## Multitenant Data Consolidation for modern architecture.

 ###  Value proposition for Multitenant